 I started with computers around 1983 when my father bought an Apple II for his work.
-I spent many hours gaming and also a bit of programming in Applesoft BASIC.
+I spent many hours gaming, and also did a bit of programming in Applesoft BASIC.

-At the end of the 80s I became a PC user, still gaming and programming in QBasic and Turbo Pascal.
+At the end of the 80s I became a PC user, still gaming and programming.
+This time in Quick Basic and Turbo Pascal.
 I never owned a 16-bit console or home computer, although I craved for an Amiga.
-I was facinated by the demos running on the machine and its capabilities.
+I was facinated by the demos running on the machine demonstrating its capabilities.
 Many years later, the first "retro" machine I bought was an Amiga 500.

 After a specialisation in embedded software engineering, I worked many years for a defense contractor.
 Nowadays, I am in the video game industry, contributing to emulation projects.

 During my free time, I code for various personal projects, some of them mentionned in this blog.

 I also have a passion for photography and travels.
 You can see my pictures from various places around the world at https://www.xtof.photo.

 - http://www.ezwebgallery.org: a Free webgallery generator.

 - http://www.space-battle.com: a Star Wars and Wing Commander inspired 3D short movie I produced back in 2001.

 My collectionI collected many old machines that I try to maintain in working condition.
 Most are from the 8-bit and 16-bit eras, spanning from the mid 80s to the mid 90s.